- 7.1–7.5 in

 - Both male and female Black-headed Grosbeaks are loud songsters.
 The female's song is generally a simplified version of the male song.
 Occasionally, the female sings a full "male" song, possibly to deceive its mate about the presence of intruders and get him to spend more time at the nest.

-- The oldest known Black-headed Grosbeak was 11 years, 11 months old.
+- The oldest known Black-headed Grosbeak was a male, at least 11 years, 11 months old, when it was recaptured and rereleased during banding operations in Montana.

 Black-headed Grosbeaks breed in complex habitats with a diversity of plants and ready access to water.
 They avoid monotonous stretches of unbroken dry chaparral, desert, grassland, or dense coniferous forests, but inhabit edges where those habitats are disturbed or meet others.
 A combination of large trees and rich understory seems ideal, whether found in groves of cottonwood or aspen on floodplains or stream margins, in broken pine forests or deciduous canyons and valleys, or in gardens, orchards, and suburban developments.
 Grosbeaks choose winter habitats in subtropical and tropical lowlands in Mexico with similar features.
 During migration they tend to seek out shrubs and trees rich in berries.